What Is a Data Platform? A Practical Guide for 2025

 A full, enterprise-wide rollout is a more extensive undertaking.
 A complete migration and modernization project is a strategic initiative that often takes 12-24 months or longer.

 The recommended approach is to implement in phases, aiming for small, incremental wins that deliver value along the way.
-An experienced partner can often reduce timelines by 30-40% by leveraging their expertise and avoiding common pitfalls.
+An experienced partner can often meaningfully shorten these timelines by drawing on prior implementations and avoiding common pitfalls.

 Should We Build Our Own Platform or Buy a Managed Solution?